noironetworks/cko/README.md

       - name: k8s-node4
 ```

-The specification of the topology section is required when the fabric is intended to be used for the Calico CNI, its optional if only the ACI-CNI is intended to be deployed.
+The specification of the topology section is required when the fabric is intended to be used for clusters with the Calico CNI, its optional if only the ACI-CNI is intended to be deployed.
 The rack and aci_pod_id properties are user defined, where as the lead IDs correspond to their correponding values on the fabric.

+Note: If deploying more than one cluster with Calico CNI, current limitations require the topology to be specified as a part of the ClusterNetworkProfile.

+##### 4.1.1.3.4 BGP
 The BGP configuration for the fabric can be specified as follows:

 ```bash